Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter4.md

 # Chapter 4: At the very best, only as friends, OK!?

 > _ETA_: October 2020.
 Life is busy...
 Also, a spoiler about the title.
 It's just Aramiya acting all tsundere.
-This chapter is very intense, so look forward to it!
+This chapter is very intense and has a lot of POV switching.
+Look forward to it!

-> _Progress_: 200-219 out of 200-249 pages (40%)
+> _Progress_: 200-229 out of 200-249 pages (60%)

 - - -